Namor: Atlantis Attacks

 Brawn talks down the combatants, having hacked Ngyuen's mainframe, and confronts Atlas founder Jimmy Woo for withholding secrets from the team.
 Woo reveals that for thousands of years, dragons have served as advisors for human rulers, using humans as proxies in their conflicts with one another, making them responsible for almost every major war in history.
 The Atlas Foundation itself is run by a dragon, Mr. Lao.
 Nguyen intends to unite the world under Pan, proposing to Namor and Woo that by harvesting the combined power of their dragons, they can claim the rest of them.
 Namor instead returns to Atlantis where Wave brokers a truce with the Sirenas, while Brawn and the other Agents confront Nguyen in his personal bunker.
-Nguyen attaches a Sirena implant to Amadeus, transforming him into the Hulk.

-Nguyen commands the Hulk to kill Namor to ensure Pan's safety, intending to wipe out all kings and autocrats.
-Namor takes the battle to an island two miles off the Heart of Pan, where Sword Master and Shang-Chi manage to remove the device, freeing Amadeus from Nguyen's control.
-Namor then reveals that the shockwaves from the Hulk's blows have created a massive tsunami that is heading towards the Heart of Pan.
-With some goading from Woo and Namor, Brawn transforms back into Hulk and creates another shockwave to weaken the tsunami with help from Namor, Wave, Aero and Luna Snow.
-The city is saved, although Nguyen dies protecting a Madripoorian refugee and her young son from the tsunami.
-One month later at the Heart of Pan, Woo announces to the Agents and Pan's new leadership at a banquet that Atlantis and the Sirenas have signed a non-aggression pact, recognizing Pan as an independent nation.
-Mr. Lao and Woo plan their next move with the Agents: helping Namor fight the King in Black.
+Nguyen attaches a Sirena implant to Amadeus, forcing Brawn to attack Namor.
+With the encouragement of Woo and Namor, Brawn breaks free and creates another shockwave to stop a tsunami that he had caused.
+One month later, Woo announces that Atlantis and the Sirenas have signed a non-aggression pact, recognizing Pan as an independent nation.

-King in Black

-During the "King in Black" storyline, Namor recounts his history with the Swift Tide and the exile of the Chasm People.
-When Knull attacks Earth, Namor agrees to help his fellow superheroes.
-One way to fight Knull's symbiote forces is to awaken the Black Tide.
-Upon Namor's arrival, Iron Man agrees to help him if the Black Tide attack Namor.